NathanRVance/homelinuxserver/_serverdocs/https-with-nginx.markdown

 ---
 title: "HTTPS with Nginx"
-desc: "Grab a free domain name from freedns"
+desc: "Host your own website"
 sortable: 2
 ---